sagarmokashi1995/RAG_using_LLAMA/README.md

 ### Note
-This file is not included in the repo due to its size.
+1. This model file is not included in the repo due to its size.
+2. Resume pdf file is not included in the repo.
+Please utilize your own resume/pdf.

 ## Features